-- 1. Highlight all polygons of relatively undisturbed land uses on your map that are contiguous with the wetland boundary and not separated from the wetland by some human disturbance. - 2.
-Estimate the relative area of all such polygons as a percent of the total area within the larger 1 km Polygon.
+- 1. Highlight all polygons of relatively undisturbed land uses on your map that are contiguous with the wetland boundary and not separated from the wetland by some human disturbance (e.g., roads or high intensity land uses). - 2.
+Highlight all polygons of moderate or low intensity land uses that are contiguous with the wetland boundary or to the relatively undisturbed areas mapped in #1 above. - 3.
+Highlight any additional polygons of relatively undisturbed land uses and moderate or low intensity land uses that are contiguous with the polygons highlighted in #s 1 and 2 above. - 4.
+Estimate the relative area of all relatively undisturbed polygons highlighted in #s 1 and 3 above as a percent of the total area within the larger 1 km Polygon.
 You do not need to measure actual acreages, just the percent of the total areas within the larger polygon (Figure 48).
-Include this number on the rating form.

-- 3. Highlight all polygons of moderate or low intensity land uses that are contiguous with the wetland boundary or to the relatively undisturbed areas mapped in #1 above. - 4.
-Estimate the relative area of the polygons categorized as moderate or low intensity as a percent of the total area within the larger 1 km Polygon.
-Divide this result by 2 and add it to the percent of accessible, undisturbed, habitat calculated in steps #1 and #2 above.
+Include this number on the rating form. - 5.
+Estimate the relative area of the polygons categorized as moderate or low intensity highlighted in steps # 2 and 3 above as a percent of the total area within the larger 1 km Polygon.
+Divide this result by 2 and add it to the percent of accessible, relatively undisturbed habitat calculated in step #4 above.

-Use the sum as the area of accessible habitat to answer question H 2.1.
+Use the sum of relatively undisturbed areas and low/moderate land uses from step #5 as the area of accessible habitat to answer question H 2.1.

 Figure 48.
+Updated figure.
 A 1 km Polygon from edge of wetland unit showing the accessible habitat.
-Accessible habitat is 10-19 % of the total area of the 1 km Polygon.
+The accessible habitat includes a park around the wetland, counted as an area of low/moderate intensity land use, and an adjacent area of relatively undisturbed habitat that is accessible from the park.
+Accessible habitat is 10-19% of the total area of the 1 km Polygon.

-H 2.2 Total undisturbed habitat in 1 km Polygon around wetland:
+H 2.2 Total habitat in 1 km Polygon around wetland: